viksit/keyframe/tutorial/README.md

 ## Step 4: Learn how CalendarBot is built

-CalendarBot is built to understand questions about creating and cancelling calendar entries.
+CalendarBot understands questions about creating and cancelling calendar entries.
 Later, we'll add the ability to modify entries.
 (CalendarBot doesn't actually connect to a calendaring service, sorry!)

-CalendarBot is connected to pre-trained models that will act to determine the user's intent -- the 'thing' they are trying to accomplish -- and entities -- the information in the sentence you need to carry out the user's task.
+CalendarBot is connected to pre-trained models that determine the user's intent -- the 'thing' they are trying to accomplish -- and the user's entities -- information in the sentence you need to carry out the user's task.
 We've included the training data for these models in `tutorial/data/botv1`.

 ### The model